Cale Gale: Modifieds, Late Models and Supertrucks

-ARCA and Busch debut
+NASCAR and ARCA

+2006–2012

 The 2006 racing season started out the same way as 2005, Gale and his dad going to Lakeland in the truck and getting the same results.
 They made the trip to New Smyrna as well and produced the same results, a track record and a win two weeks later.
 Gale competed in his first ARCA Re/MAX Series race in April at Nashville Superspeedway driving the No. 09 Miccosukee Resort & Gaming Dodge Charger.
 He qualified ninth and finished sixth.
 In June, Finch decided to let Gale make his first NASCAR Busch Series debut at the same track as his ARCA race, Nashville Superspeedway.
 He qualified tenth and finished 20th in the No. 1 Miccosukee Charger.
 Gale's next race was another Busch Series event at Chicagoland Speedway in July.
 He had to compete against 21 Cup drivers.
 He qualified 39th and finished 37th with a faulty transmission.
 Gale had come in on lap 192, and he had worked his way up to sixth place.
 He went a lap down, only to get it back 67 laps later.
 When his transmission started giving him problems he was running ninth.
 Bobby Jones Racing decided to let Gale run his number in the Shop ‘n Save 150 ARCA race at Gateway International Raceway.
 Gale started the No. 50 Miccosukee Charger in the fourth starting spot.
 He never went any further back.
 Finch made the call to take on two tires on lap 77.
 Gale took the lead on lap 90, and what looked like would be a victory was delayed by four green-white-checkered restarts.
 He held off Steve Wallace for the victory.

-Driver development

 Gale was signed to Kevin Harvick Incorporated's driver development program for the 2006, 2007 and 2008 seasons he has appeared in both NASCAR Nationwide Series and NASCAR Camping World Truck Series, as well as a handful of ARCA events for the team.
-He has 24 career Nationwide starts, three top 10s with a best finish of 4th in the 2008 Food City 250.
-He has made 6 truck starts with the best finish of 9th in the O'Reilly 200 in 2007.
+He has 24 career Nationwide starts, three top-tens with a best finish of fourth in the 2008 Food City 250.
+He has made six truck starts with the best finish of ninth in the O'Reilly 200 in 2007.
 He also drove a limited schedule in the No. 11 in the NASCAR Canadian Tire Series in 2009.

-2010–2017

 Gale returned to KHI's Truck Series team in 2011, driving for six races with sponsorship from Rheem.